manujoz/mjo-litui/docs/mjo-radio.md

 # mjo-radio

-A customizable radio button component with form integration and theming support.
+A customizable radio button component with enhanced accessibility, form integration, and theming support.

 ## Overview

-The `mjo-radio` component provides a styled radio button interface with support for form validation, custom theming, and accessibility features.
+The `mjo-radio` component provides a styled radio button interface with comprehensive accessibility features, form validation, and custom theming.
 Radio buttons are typically used in groups to allow users to select one option from multiple choices.

 ## Basic Usage